coralproject/ask-docs/docs_dir/contribute/docs_style_guide.md

 * When adding headlines and section dividers, keep in mind that the Table of Contents displayed in the side navigation bar to the left is only two levels deep.
 So, H1 (#) and H2 (##) text will show up in the Table of Contents.
 H3 (###) and below will not.
 * To avoid making the Table of Contents too cluttered, try to only use H2 (##) for key large sections.

-_Attribution: Style Guide adapted from the Django project documentation._
+_Attribution: Style Guide adapted from the Django project documentation and Docker project documentation._